(Updated February 2021) by Lee Martin MSc RD

 Other probiotic options…..

 Dicoflor 60 (L. rhamnosus GG)

-Had similar efficacy as a low FODMAP diet for overall symptoms in IBS, IBS-D and IBS-M but not IBS-C over 6 weeks (see article linked here).
-Can be found here for example: https://www.agpharma.eu/en/product/dicoflor-60/
+This product can also be used with the low FODMAP diet.
+It had similar efficacy as a low FODMAP diet for overall symptoms in IBS, IBS-D and IBS-M but not IBS-C over 6 weeks (see article linked here: Pedersen et al 2014 Ehealth: Low FODMAP diet vs Lactobacillus rhamnosus GG in irritable bowel syndrome).
+The actual product can be found here for example: https://www.agpharma.eu/en/product/dicoflor-60/

 Activia Yoghurts (Bifidobacterium animalis DN‐173 010)

 Effect of a fermented milk containing Bifidobacterium animalis DN‐173 010 on the health‐related quality of life and symptoms in irritable bowel syndrome in adults in primary care: a multicentre, randomized, double‐blind, controlled trial

 The test product was a fermented milk (yoghurt) (Activia, Danone), containing Bifidobacterium animalis DN‐173 010 and 274 primary care adults with constipation‐predominant IBS (Rome II) were randomised to consume, daily for 6 weeks, 2 yoghurt pots (one at breakfast, one at dinner).

 In those subjects with less than 3 stools/week, stool frequency increased (P <0.001) over 6 weeks in the Activia vs. control group and therefore may be beneficial for those with constipation / IBS-C. After 3 weeks bloating and discomfort were reduced but this was not replicated at 6 weeks when compared to the controls.